A car flipped onto its roof after a crash with 'road furniture' in Sutton street

-Police and fire crews were called after a car was flipped onto its roof after a crash in Sutton last night (Monday, September 13).
+Police and fire crews were called after a car overturned in Sutton.

+Crews from Ashfield fire station, Kirkby, attended the incident on the corner of Outram Street and Northern Bridge Road, Sutton, yesterday, September 13.

-Crews from Ashfield Fire Station were mobilised to the incident where one car had been in collision with road furniture and was flipped upside down and sat on its roof.
+A Nottinghamshire Fire & Rescue Service spokeswoman said the car had been in collision with road furniture and was upside down, on its roof.

+Firefighters made the incident safe and the scene was handed over to Nottinghamshire Police.

-Sergeant Kate Long, of Nottinghamshire Police, said: “Officers were called to reports of a car crash yesterday evening at around 8.50pm in Northern Bridge Road, Sutton.
+Sergeant Kate Long, of Nottinghamshire Police said: “Officers were called to reports of a car crash yesterday, at about 8.50pm, on Northern Bridge Road, Sutton.

-“We attended at the scene and found a car had flipped onto its roof.
+“We attended the scene and found a car had flipped onto its roof.

 “It is believed four occupants of the vehicle made off on foot.”

-Anyone with information should call 101 quoting incident 780 of September 13.
+“Enquires are still ongoing into the incident and anyone with information is urged to contact 101 quoting incident 780 of September 13, 2021.”

 Support your Chad by becoming a digital subscriber.
 You will see 70 per cent fewer ads on stories, meaning faster load times and an overall enhanced user experience.
 Click here to subscribe.